awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 You can attach the `AmazonECS_FullAccess` policy to your IAM identities\.

-This policy grants administrative access to Amazon ECS resources and enables a principal to utilize all Amazon ECS features through access to the AWS services that Amazon ECS integrates with\.
-Using this policy, all features available in the AWS Management Console are allowed\.
+This policy grants administrative access to Amazon ECS resources and grants an IAM identity \(such as a user, group, or role\) access to the AWS services that Amazon ECS is integrated with to use all of Amazon ECS features\.
+Using this policy allows access to all of Amazon ECS features that are available in the AWS Management Console\.

 ### Permissions details<a name="security-iam-awsmanpol-AmazonECS_FullAccess-permissions"></a>

 The `AmazonECS_FullAccess` managed IAM policy includes the following permissions\.
-Following the standard security advice of granting least privilege, the `AmazonECS_FullAccess` managed policy can be used as a guide\.
-If any of the permissions granted in the managed policy aren't needed for your use case, create a custom policy and add only the permissions you require\.
+Following the best practice of granting least privilege, you can use the `AmazonECS_FullAccess` managed policy as a template for creating you own custom policy\.
+That way, you can take away or add permissions to and from the managed policy based on your specific requirements\.
 + `ecs` – Allows principals full access to all Amazon ECS APIs\.
 + `application-autoscaling` – Allows principals to create, describe, and manage Application Auto Scaling resources\.
 This is required when enabling service auto scaling for your Amazon ECS services\.
 + `appmesh` – Allows principals to list App Mesh service meshes and virtual nodes and describe App Mesh virtual nodes\.
 This is required when integrating your Amazon ECS services with App Mesh\.